gaphor/gaphas/docs/quadtree.rst

   2. Find all items within distance `d` of a point
   3. Find all items inside a rectangle
   4. Find all items inside or intersecting with a rectangle

-Methods working on the quadtree itself:

-* `resize(new_bounds)`: stretch the boundaries of the quadtree if necessary.

 Implementation
 --------------